cocos/cocos-docs/en/editor/extension/inspector.md

 You can get the type definition of the file by looking at the `importer` field in the `*.meta` corresponding to the file.

-Next, create a new `src/contributions/inspector/asset-effect.ts` script file in the plugin directory and write the following code:
+Next, create a new `src/contributions/inspector/asset-effect.ts` script file in the extension directory and write the following code:

 ```typescript
 'use strict';